blessedgithub/mywork/README.md

 ## STEP 1

-## Download the codes and necessary files using the link below
+## DOWNLOAD THE CODES AND NECESSARY FILES USING THE LINK BELOW

 git clone https://github.com/olawale241/mywork.git

-##ENSURE DOCKER IS INSTALLED AND SERVICE IS RUNNING ON THE CONTAINER SERVER
+## ENSURE DOCKER IS INSTALLED AND SERVICE IS RUNNING ON THE CONTAINER SERVER

 ## STEP 2

-## Copy these 3 files to docker server to build nodejs image application
+## COPY THESE 3 FILES TO SERVER RUNNING YOUR DOCKER SERVICES TO BUILD NODEJS IMAGES

 scp Dockerfile DOCKERSERVER:/work/directory